ScriptTactics/tak-server-rpm-installer/README.md

 ## DB Script

-After the .rpm is installed then the DB setup script will be created
+After the .rpm is installed then the DB setup script will be executed
 ```bash
 sudo /opt/tak/db-utils/takserver-setup-db.sh
 ```